 Philips issued its nationwide safety recall of the defective CPAP and BiPAP devices on June 14, 2021.
 Several weeks before this recall was announced, however, Philips was told its corporate investors about the problems with the DreamStation and other CPAP devices.

 On April 21, 2021, weeks before issuing the public safety recall, Philips released its quarterly earnings report to investors.
 In the section of the earnings report entitled “Regulatory Update,” Philips told investors all about the problems and health risks associated with the DreamStation line of sleep apnea devices.
 The report assured investors, however, that the company had recently released a new generation of DreamStation devices that would not have the same health risks.

-Although the earnings report was only issued a few weeks prior to the recall, it is safe to assume that the information about the problems with the DreamStation was not recently acquired by Philips.
+Although Phillips issued the earnings report a few weeks prior to the recall, it is safe to assume that the information about the problems with the DreamStation was not recently acquired by Philips.
 Documents and information produced in discovery could very likely show that Philips had this information for months or even years before it was disclosed to investors in the earnings report.

 Philips Developed and Released the Alternative DreamStation 2 in Anticipation of the Recall